ojhasubham/express-coockie-auth/README.md

 }
 ```

+### Cookie handling

+For cookie parse use [cookie-parser](https://www.npmjs.com/package/cookie-parser)

+Added cors and allow localhost:3000 to overcome the cors error.
+we can avoid this by running both API and client side at the same server.

 The project will change over time, if you have advice on how to do better write to me `minorforyounot[replace]gmail.com`